 texp, teacher experience (in years; cluster-level).

-The research objective of the popmis dataset is to predict the pupils’ popularity based on their gender and the experience of the teacher.
+The research objective for the popmis dataset is to predict the pupils’ popularity based on their gender and the experience of the teacher.
 The analysis model corresponding to this dataset is multilevel regression with random intercepts, random slopes and a cross-level interaction.
 The outcome variable is popular, which is predicted from the unit-level variable sex and the cluster-level variable texp:

 R> mod <- popular ~ 1 + sex + (1 | school)